Higher U(1)-gerbe connections in geometric prequantization: Higher prequantum bundles

-The further intermediate stages appearing here seem not to correspond to anything that has already been given a name in traditional literature.
-We might call them \emph{intermediate higher differential gauge groupoids}.
-These structures are an integral part of higher prequantum geometry.
+\begin{remark}The further intermediate stages $\mathrm{At}(\nabla^k)$ with $0<k<n-1$ seem not to correspond to anything that has already been given a name in traditional literature.
+We might call them \emph{intermediate higher differential gauge groupoids}. \end{remark}